DragonSenses/visionize/architectural-decision-log.md

 }
 ```

 Thhe error indicates that the initial UI rendered by the server does not match what was rendered on the client.
-This can cause problems with React’s hydration process, which tries to attach event listeners and manage the state of the component.
+This can cause problems with React's hydration process, which tries to attach event listeners and manage the state of the component.

 One possible reason for this mismatch is that we are using the `aspect-video` class in `Button` component, which sets the padding-top property to 56.25%.
 This property is calculated based on the width of the parent element, which may be different on the server and the client.